keptn/lifecycle-toolkit/docs-new/docs/contribute/software/dev-environ.md

 You can run individual tests with the `kubectl` command;
 see the *Makefile* for the specific syntax of each test.

-Logs are printed only when the test fails.

 ### Component test